-Since its founding in 2003 by Ted Nordhaus and Michael Shellenberger, the Breakthrough Institute has worked to change the way Americans think about the environment, the economy, and politics in order to meet the new challenges of the 21st century.
+Since its founding in 2003 by Ted Nordhaus and Michael Shellenberger, the Breakthrough Institute has worked to change the way people think about energy and the environment in order to meet the global challenges of the 21st century.

 Some highlights since our founding include:

-In 2003, Ted Nordhaus and Michael Shellenberger co-founded the Apollo Alliance to unite major environmental groups and labor unions around a high-tech vision for the future of the American economy.
-The coalition called for a new “Apollo Project” to revitalize the American economy built around a $300 billion, 10-year effort to accelerate the transition to clean energy.
+In 2003, Ted Nordhaus and Michael Shellenberger cofounded the Apollo Alliance to unite major environmental groups and labor unions around a high-tech vision for the future of the American economy.
+The coalition called for a new “Apollo Project” to revitalize the American economy through a $300 billion, 10-year effort to accelerate the transition to clean energy.

-In 2004, Nordhaus and Shellenberger co-authored "The Death of Environmentalism," igniting a national debate that continues to influence climate policy, environmentalism, and progressive politics.
+In 2004, Nordhaus and Shellenberger coauthored "The Death of Environmentalism," igniting a national debate that continues to influence conversations about climate, energy, and the environment.

 Nordhaus and Shellenberger expanded on their essay with the 2007 publication of Break Through: From the Death of Environmentalism to the Politics of Possibility, which was called "prescient" (Time) for its prediction of the failure of the Kyoto Protocol, and "the best thing to happen to environmentalism since Rachel Carson's Silent Spring" (Wired) for its embrace of human development and technology.

-In 2008, the Breakthrough Institute launched Breakthrough Generation, a fellowship program that has since trained 50 top young policy analysts.
+In 2008, the Breakthrough Institute launched Breakthrough Generation, a research fellowship program that has since trained more than 50 young scholars and policy analysts.

-In 2009, President Barack Obama worked with Congress to enact investments in clean energy totaling over $150 billion over five years -- half of the original Apollo Project proposal.
+In 2009, President Barack Obama worked with Congress to enact investments in clean energy totaling more than $150 billion over five years -- half of the original Apollo Project proposal.

 That summer, Breakthrough hosted its first Breakthrough Dialogue and published the first issue of Breakthrough Journal.
-The New Republic called Breakthrough Journal "among the most complete efforts to provide a fresh answer to" the question of the future of liberalism, while the National Review touted it as "the most promising effort at self-criticism by our liberal cousins in a long time."
+New Republic called Breakthrough Journal "among the most complete efforts to provide a fresh answer to" the question of the future of liberalism.

 In the fall of 2011, Breakthrough published an investigation into the origins of today’s natural gas boom, debunking the popular myth that it was brought about by private industry alone.
-We found that the federal government played a decisive role in demonstrating the crucial technologies and techniques to exploit shale gas.
-President Obama highlighted these efforts by the federal government in his 2012 State of the Union address.
+President Obama highlighted these efforts by the federal government in his 2012 State of the Union Address.